tensor-fusion/Double-Descent-Deep-Nets/README.md

 # Background

+One of the most fervid claims made by modern-day DL researchers was always that "bigger models work better!!".
+This conflicts with standard statistical learning theory wisdom whose prediction was that bigger models would overfit on training data, interpolate noise and fail to generalize.

+Who's right?
+Enter **double descent**.

 Double descent describes the phenomenon where the error curve of a model as a function of model complexity or size doesn't follow the traditional bias-variance tradeoff U-shaped curve.
 Instead, after an initial descent (error reduction) and subsequent ascent (error increase due to overfitting), there is a second descent in error even as model complexity continues to grow beyond the interpolation threshold.

+One point for modern DL folks (although this doesn't necessarily contradict classic bias-variance).

 # Linear regression example